nds-org/developer-tutorial/develop.md

 Start up one of these environments to gain access to a Docker-enabled terminal.

+We will start with a very simple example: **cowsay-php**.

+In this example you will:
+* Learn the basics of using Docker
+* Using a Docker-enabled environment, build and push an image that can be consumed by Labs Workbench
+* Run any image from Docker Hub using Labs Workbench (using the Add/Edit Spec view)

+See a [video](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Feature+Overview#FeatureOverview-Dockerbuild/tag/push) of this feature in action!

 ## Building Docker Images

 The first thing you will need is a docker image.
 You can find plenty of images on [Docker Hub](hub.docker.com), but we've provided the most simple of examples to illustrate the process of building an image from a Dockerfile.

 You can build the **cowsay-php** image yourself from source by executing the following command: